How to Become a Business Analyst

 The first step to starting a career in business analytics is to gain the right education.
 Considering you’ll be working in both business and finance, choose a major that is related to these subjects.

-To make yourself a more competitive applicant, you should also minor in communication or information technology as these subjects are crucial to the field.
+To make yourself a more competitive applicant, you should also consider a minor in communication or information technology, as these subjects are crucial to the field.
 As you complete your degree, participate in internships, co-ops, or other learning opportunities to begin honing your professional skills and building your network.

 You may complete a master’s to bolster your credentials, but it is not necessary.
 Once you graduate, begin gaining as much hands-on experience as possible.
 Use the relationships you created through your internships to your advantage!
 Continue honing your technical and soft skills and taking on projects to build your portfolio.